Zubin Mehta: 2010s

 In 2011, Mehta's performance with the Israel Philharmonic Orchestra at The Proms in London was picketed and interrupted by pro-Palestinian protesters, which caused the BBC to halt the live radio relay of the concert, the first such incident in Proms history.
 In September 2013, Mehta appeared with the Bavarian State Orchestra at a special concert, Ehsaas e Kashmir, organized by the German Embassy in India, at Mughal Gardens, Srinagar.
 Mehta and the orchestra renounced their usual fees for this concert.

 In October 2015, he returned to Chennai to perform with the Australian World Orchestra (AWO) at the Madras Music Academy.

 In 2016, the Harbin Symphony Orchestra and the Israel Philharmonic Orchestra performed two concerts conducted by Mehta in the frame of 33rd Harbin Summer Music Festival at Harbin Concert Hall.

 In December 2016, the Israel Philharmonic announced that Mehta would conclude his tenure as music director in October 2019.
 He now has the title of music director emeritus of the Israel Philharmonic.

-In August 2022 Mehta conducted the Australian World Orchestra (AWO) in Sydney and Melbourne at Concert Hall, Sydney Opera House and Hamer Hall, Arts Centre Melbourne.
+In August 2022, Mehta conducted the Australian World Orchestra (AWO) in Sydney and Melbourne at Concert Hall, Sydney Opera House and Hamer Hall, Arts Centre Melbourne.
 He also conducted the AWO at the Edinburgh International Festival and the BBC Proms 2022.

 Personal life

 Mehta's first marriage was to Canadian soprano Carmen Lasky in 1958.
 They have a son, Mervon (since April 2009, Executive Director of Performing Arts for The Royal Conservatory in Toronto), and a daughter, Zarina.
 In 1964 they divorced.
 Two years after the divorce, Carmen married Mehta's brother, Zarin Mehta, formerly the Executive Director of the New York Philharmonic.

 In July 1969, Mehta married Nancy Kovack, an American former film and television actress.

-A permanent resident of the United States, Mehta retains his Indian citizenship.
+His second daughter, Alexandra, was born in Los Angeles in 1967, the offspring of an affair he had between his marriages.